leifan8440/minibot-wow/README.md

 MiniBot.WoW.Cli.exe inject -u "your@email.com" -p "yourPassword" -g "C:\Games\World of Warcraft\_classic_\WowClassic.exe" -o -s "1" -l
 ```

-- You can use command `MiniBot.Cli.exe encrypt` to encrypt the source code of project with built-in authorizations and dispatch the protected copy to your end users.
+- You can use command `MiniBot.WoW.Cli.exe encrypt` to encrypt the source code of project with built-in authorizations and dispatch the protected copy to your end users.
   - You may additionally use a [auth.json](cli/auth.json) definition file that contains the authorization info with the optional [-a path] command
   - Examples are given below.